ylemkimon/rfcs/accepted/0000-preload-dependencies-meta.md

 1. Download the list every time `yarn install` runs, if a flag or config is set.
 I think this is a plausible solution, too.
 This mitigates drawbacks above but install time may increase.
-2. A field in `package.json` to indicate its PnP compatibility.
-This can't be used for `built`, as `package.json` can be modified if the package is compromised.

 # Unresolved questions